persalys/persalys/python/doc/developer_manual/validation/validation.rst

 - Each analysis item is associated with a window with a table of parameters (optional), a progress bar and a button 'Run' and a disabled button 'Stop'

-- Check all the analyses wizards -> Right click on each item and choose Modify :
+- Check all the analyses wizards -> Right click on each item and choose Modify:

-  - Monte Carlo : MonteCarlo item
+  - Monte Carlo: MonteCarlo item

-    - First page check the values :
+    - First page check the values:

       .. image:: /developer_manual/validation/monteCarlo_central_tendency_wizard_1st_page.png
           :align: center

-      - method : Monte-Carlo
+      - method: Monte-Carlo
-      - selected outputs : y0 and y1
+      - selected outputs: y0 and y1
       - continue

-    - Second page check the values :
+    - Second page check the values:

       .. image:: /developer_manual/validation/monteCarlo_central_tendency_wizard_2nd_page.png
           :align: center

-      - Accuracy disabled : 0.01
+      - Accuracy disabled: 0.01
-      - max time : 16m40s
+      - max time: 16m40s
-      - max calls : 1000
+      - max calls: 1000
-      - block size : 100
+      - block size: 100
-      - confidence interval disabled : 0.95
+      - confidence interval disabled: 0.95
-      - seed : 2
+      - seed: 2

     - click on the Finish button

       - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button

-    - check result window :
+    - check result window:

       .. image:: /developer_manual/validation/monteCarlo_central_tendency_result.png
           :align: center

-      - left side : 4 variables in the list view
+      - left side: 4 variables in the list view
-      - right side, tabs : Summary - PDF/CDF - Box plots - Table - Parallel coordinates plot - Plot matrix - Scatter plots - Parameters - Model
+      - right side, tabs: Summary - PDF/CDF - Box plots - Table - Parallel coordinates plot - Plot matrix - Scatter plots - Parameters - Model
       - when changing the variable, the tabs are updated
-      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
+      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior
-      - check the tabs (Table - Parallel coordinates plot - Plot matrix - Scatter plots) are linked : do several selections in a tab and check the selection is the same in the others tabs
+      - check the tabs (Table - Parallel coordinates plot - Plot matrix - Scatter plots) are linked: do several selections in a tab and check the selection is the same in the others tabs
-      - Summary tab :
+      - Summary tab:

         - 2 types of extrema tables: one for the outputs y0 and y1 and one for the inputs x1 and x2

         .. image:: /developer_manual/validation/monteCarlo_central_tendency_result_input_table.png
             :align: center

-        - Moments estimates table has only 2 columns : Estimate and Value
+        - Moments estimates table has only 2 columns: Estimate and Value

-      - check on the tabs (Table - Parallel coordinates plot - Plot matrix - Scatter plots - Parameters - Model) : the list view is hidden
+      - check on the tabs (Table - Parallel coordinates plot - Plot matrix - Scatter plots - Parameters - Model): the list view is hidden
       - check tables are well drawn

-  - Taylor : Taylor item
+  - Taylor: Taylor item

     .. image:: /developer_manual/validation/taylor_central_tendency_wizard.png
         :align: center

     - check the values:

-      - selected outputs : y1 and y0
+      - selected outputs: y1 and y0
-      - method : Taylor expansion
+      - method: Taylor expansion

     - click on the Finish button

       - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button

-    - check result window :
+    - check result window:

       .. image:: /developer_manual/validation/taylor_central_tendency_result.png
           :align: center

-      - left side : 2 variables in the list view
+      - left side: 2 variables in the list view
-      - right side : 1 Summary tab
+      - right side: 1 Summary tab
       - check table is well drawn
       - when changing the variable, the tabs are updated

-  - Monte Carlo reliability : MonteCarloReliability item
+  - Monte Carlo reliability: MonteCarloReliability item

-    - First page check the values :
+    - First page check the values:

       .. image:: /developer_manual/validation/monteCarlo_reliability_wizard_1st_page.png
           :align: center

-      - limit state : aLimitState
+      - limit state: aLimitState
-      - method : Monte-Carlo
+      - method: Monte-Carlo
       - continue

-    - Second page check the values :
+    - Second page check the values:

       .. image:: /developer_manual/validation/monteCarlo_reliability_wizard_2nd_page.png
           :align: center

-      - Accuracy is disabled : 0.01
+      - Accuracy is disabled: 0.01
-      - max time : 16m40s
+      - max time: 16m40s
-      - max calls : 1000
+      - max calls: 1000
-      - block size : 100
+      - block size: 100
-      - seed : 2
+      - seed: 2

     - click on the Finish button

       - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button

-    - check result window :
+    - check result window:

       .. image:: /developer_manual/validation/monteCarlo_reliability_result.png
           :align: center

-      - left side : 1 variable in the list view
+      - left side: 1 variable in the list view

-      - right side, tabs : Summary - Histogram - Convergence graph - Parameters - Model
+      - right side, tabs: Summary - Histogram - Convergence graph - Parameters - Model

-      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
+      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior

       - check tables are well drawn

-  - FORM IS reliability : FORM_IS item
+  - FORM IS reliability: FORM_IS item

-    - First page check the values :
+    - First page check the values:

       .. image:: /developer_manual/validation/FORM_IS_reliability_1st_page.png
           :align: center

-      - method : FORM - Importance sampling
+      - method: FORM - Importance sampling

       - continue

-    - Second page check the values :
+    - Second page check the values:

       .. image:: /developer_manual/validation/FORM_IS_reliability_2nd_page.png
           :align: center

-      - Accuracy is disabled : 0.01
+      - Accuracy is disabled: 0.01
-      - max time : 16m40s
+      - max time: 16m40s
-      - max calls : 1000
+      - max calls: 1000
-      - block size : 100
+      - block size: 100
-      - seed : 2
+      - seed: 2
       - continue

     - Third page check the values: